 - Q How does the fetus receive nutrients from the placenta?

-- Q What is responsible for the earliest fetal movements?
+- Q What is the placenta?